yoshida-lab/XenonPy/docs/source/features.rst

 XenonPy.MDL provides a rich set of APIs to give users the abilities to interact with the pre-trained model database.
 Through the APIs, users can search for a specific subset of models by keywords and download them via HTTP.
-The tutorials at :doc:`tutorials/5-pre-trained_model_library` will show you how to interact with the database in XenonPy (via the API querying).
+The tutorial at :doc:`tutorials/5-pre-trained_model_library` illustrates how to interact with the database in XenonPy (via the API querying).

 Access https://github.com/yoshida-lab/XenonPy/blob/master/samples/pre-trained_model_library.ipynb to get a runnable script.